-PROGRAM METRICS FOR 2021
+PROGRAM METRICS FOR 2022

-Total Number of Enrolled Enterprise Zone Companies, by County, 2021
+Total Number of Enrolled Enterprise Zone Companies, by County, 2022

 Country Number of companies enrolled

-52 companies
+44 companies

 Hawaii County

-73 companies
+69 companies

-Honolulu County ·
+Honolulu County · ·

-19 companies
+15 companies

-Kauai County
+Kauai County •

-33 companies
+28 companies

-Maui County '
+Maui County 1

-Total State 177 companies
+Total State 156 companies

-DBEDT annually reviews end-of-year reports filed by enrolled companies to determine if they have met EZ Program requirements in job creation and retention, or revenue increases for agricultural companies.
+DBEDT annually reviews end-of-year reports filed by enrolled companies to determine if they have met EZ Program requirements in job creation and retention, or revenue increases for some agricultural companies that cannot meet the job requirements.
 If a reporting company meets the requirements of the program, DBEDT issues a letter of "Certification," and the company may then file with the State Department of Taxation (DOTAX) for GET exemption and non-refundable income tax benefits on eligible income (Form N-756 - see Appendix D).
 If a company does not file an end-of-year report with DBEDT, the company may not claim any GET exemption or non-refundable income tax credits for that tax year with DOTAX.
 However, county and contractor GET exemption benefits are available to all currently enrolled EZ companies regardless of their meeting or not meeting program requirements.

-It should be noted that significant statistical information for 2021 is based on information provided by reporting companies in 2021, regardless if the company is on a calendar or fiscal tax year.
+It should be noted that significant statistical information for 2022 is based on information provided by reporting companies in 2022.
 The number of reporting companies is less than the number of enrolled companies due to a number of companies not submitting their end-of-year reports.
-To improve our program tracking, efforts have been underway to encourage enrolled EZ companies to submit their end-of-year reports regardless of whether or not they have met the EZ Program requirements for tax incentives.
+In 2022 there were no reporting companies in 1) Medical research, clinical trials, and telemedicine service; 2) Biotechnology research, development, production, or sales; 3) Repair or maintenance of assistive technology equipment used by disabled persons; 4) For-profit international business management training; 5) Environmental remediation technician training; and 6) Wind energy production (see page 13 for eligible business activities).
+To improve our program tracking, efforts have been underway to encourage enrolled EZ companies to submit their end-of-year reports regardless of whether they have met the EZ Program requirements for tax incentives.

-Total Number of Enrolled Enterprise Zone Companies by Industry Statewide, 2021\
+Total Number of Enrolled Enterprise Zone Companies by Industry Statewide, 2022\